gravitational/teleport/docs/4.1/architecture/overview.md

 ## Next Steps

-* If you haven't already, read the [Quickstart Guide](../quickstart) to run a minimal set of Teleport yourself.
+* If you haven't already, read the [Quickstart Guide](../quickstart) to run a minimal setup of Teleport yourself.
 * Set up Teleport for your team with the [Admin Guide](../admin-guide)

 Read the rest of the Architecture Guides: